 - 11.6 Councillors may of course empathise with a particular body of opinion short of the circumstances outlined in paragraph 11.8, whilst waiting until the determining committee and hearing all the evidence before making a decision.
 The striking of the balance is entirely the responsibility of the Councillor concerned, and whilst a Councillor may be strongly influenced by the views of others and of his/her party in particular.
 It is the Councillor's responsibility alone to decide what view to take on any question which Councillors have to decide.
 A Councillor should never do anything as a Councillor which he/she could not justify to the public. - 11.7 Section 25(2) of the Localism Act 2011 provides that, when a court is considering the validity of the Council's decision as a result of allegations of bias or predetermination, a decision maker is not to be taken to have had a closed mind just because they have previously done anything that directly or indirectly indicated what view they took, or would or might take, in relation to a matter that was relevant to the decision.
-However, the expression of a settled prior view in circumstances where a reasonable and fair minded member of the public with knowledge of what the councillor has said and done would be likely to conclude that the councillor has a closed mind on the application, combined with voting in accordance with that settled view should be avoided. - 11.8 Councillors who are unsure whether an interest should be declared should seek the advice of the Monitoring officer, Deputy Monitoring office or committee managers, although the decision rests with the individual Councillor. - 11.9 Public meetings concerning planning applications are sometimes organised by objectors or community groups..
+However, the expression of a settled prior view in circumstances where a reasonable and fair minded member of the public with knowledge of what the councillor has said and done would be likely to conclude that the councillor has a closed mind on the application, combined with voting in accordance with that settled view should be avoided. - 11.8 Councillors who are unsure whether an interest should be declared should seek the advice of the Monitoring officer, Deputy Monitoring office or committee managers, although the decision rests with the individual Councillor. - Public meetings concerning planning applications are sometimes organised by objectors or community groups.
+Officers will not normally attend public meetings of this type, except on the instruction of the Planning and Highways Regulation.
+Committee, but may meet a small representative group if requested.
 Councillors who attend public meetings of this type should comply with the Code of Conduct and treat the attendance as being lobbied.
 This is different from pre-application community engagement meetings, about which advice is given above in section 8. - 12.
 Procedure for calling up planning applications - 12.1 The procedure for calling up planning applications is outlined in the call up procedure appended to the planning protocol.
 To validly call up a planning application, a minimum of 2 Councillors who represent the ward shall confirm that they wish to call up the application for consideration at an Area Committee.
-This must include clear planning reasons for calling in the proposed application. - 13.
+This must include clear planning reasons for calling in the proposed application. - 12.13.
 Officer Reports and Records of Decisions